flaily-fox/MPIN-Checker/readme.md

 - Simple HTML UI for quick testing

 📁 Files included:
-- part_A.py → Checks if MPIN is common
+- `part_A.py` – code to check commonly used  PIN
-- part_B.py → Adds DOB/anniversary matching
+- `part_B.py` – code to enhance above code for checking user demographic info
-- part_C.py → Returns reasons for weakness
+- `part_C.py` – this code returns reasons for weakness (e.g. DOB match, common PIN, etc.)
-- mpin_checker.py → Final combined logic (Parts A to D)
+- `part_D.py` - this is the same code implimented for 6 digit mpins
-- test_mpin.py → Validates with multiple test cases
+- `mpin_checker.py` – final combined version with all parts (A to D) for both 4,6 digit MPINS
-- UI_format_mpin_cheker.html → Interactive form for browser
+- `test_mpin.py` – includes 20+ test cases to verify the logic
-- README.md → You're reading it 🙂
+- `UI_format_mpin_cheker.html` – simple web-based interface to try out the checker

 📌 Created as part of a data science assignment for OneBanc.